Clean Water State Revolving Fund (CWSRF) Loan Program

 6. How much funding is available?

 Whether you are seeking financial assistance for smaller projects to large scale capital improvement projects, the CWSRF is an excellent fit for your system's needs.
-The CWSRF program has the capacity to lend $325 million on an annual basis and can provide long-term interest-rate savings compared to accessing the traditional bond market.
+The CWSRF program has approximately $325 million available on an annual basis but can be increased based on demand.

 7. When can I apply for SRF financial assistance?